Lucid Dreaming: An Introduction and How-To Guide by Psychic Jenna

 How to Induce a Lucid Dream

 Now that we have addressed a bit about how to use a lucid dream to promote psychological health and psychic development, as well as using them for mediumship purposes, it’s time to focus on HOW to induce a lucid dream itself.
-Luckily, there’s some scientifically tried and true methods for lucid dreaming and with a little practice and some dedication, you’ll find it easy to enjoy this wonderful dream tool.
+Luckily, there are some scientifically tried and true methods for lucid dreaming and with a little practice and some dedication, you’ll find it easy to enjoy this wonderful dream tool.

 What is Reality Testing for Lucid Dreaming?

-Reality testing is a pretty simple technique that involves consistency in order for it to be effective, and is done during your daily normal, waking state.
+Reality testing is a pretty simple technique that involves consistency in order for it to be effective and is done during your daily normal, waking state.
 In short, reality testing is training your mind to notice your own awareness and your own consciousness.
 One easy way to start reality testing is to periodically, throughout your day, examine your surroundings, and take a moment to check yourself, your situation, and your environment.
 Optimally, you should try to do this 4-5 times per day, or more if you would like.

-In dreams, details are obviously not nearly as vivid, certain situations and events don’t make sense, and by taking a moment to examine your surroundings in a dream, you’ll usually be able to identify if it’s reality or not.
+In dreams, details are obviously not nearly as vivid, certain situations and events don’t make sense, and by taking a moment to examine your surroundings in a dream, you’ll usually be able to identify if it’s real or not.
 By taking a moment to examine your surroundings and situation during your waking day, you’re mentally training yourself to do so when you’re sleeping, so you can employ those same techniques to bring about consciousness during your dream.
 Once you realize you’re dreaming, you’ll be lucid dreaming - and have control over your dream.

 The more you practice lucid dreaming, the more control you’ll have over your own dream world.
 Some things you can do to “reality test” can include reading signs or anything that has letters or numbers on it, checking your senses (what do you taste, what do you smell, what do you hear, what do you feel, etc.…), try to think about where you are and how you got to the place that you’re in, try to push on objects and see if they’re solid, etc. It may seem obvious when you’re awake that you’re conscious, but remember that it’s not that obvious when you’re in a dream, so getting into the habit of checking your surroundings and your own awareness is key, so that habit will also come about in your dream state as well.